About us

 All bedrooms have large separate en-suites.

-Hair salon, Podiatry, and private functions room.
+Hairdressing salon, Physiotherapy and Podiatry services, In house Gymnasium and private functions room.

 Phone, TV and Pay TV access in every room.